ndleah/dvd-rental-marketing-analytics/1.-Data-Exploration/README.md

 ---
 ## **Identifying Table Relationships**
-Before diving straight into solution mode for the business requirements, I took a look at the data with **EDR (Entity-Relationship Diagrams)** to identify different data relationships between tables.
+Before diving straight into solution mode for the business requirements, I need to take a look at the data with **EDR (Entity-Relationship Diagrams)** to identify different data relationships between tables.
 The EDR of these datasets can be viewed as below:

 <p align="center">
 <img src="https://github.com/nduongthucanh/DVD-Rental-Co-Email-Marketing-Analysis/blob/main/IMG/ERD-full.png" width=100% height=100%>